AlexPoltak/vrs_cvicenie_3/README.md

 - It is used to provide corrections and increase the accuracy of points GNSS positions. <br>
 - This class enables loading RTK points from file and transform them from/to chosen coordinate system to/from UTM. <br>
 - Loading of RTK points is implemented by addrtkpointsdialog class in creator app.
 Dialog will open when user choose in profile mode the GCP in right menu and there press **add points** button.
+- To add RTK points to project, see section **Adding RTK points** in project dropdown of this README

   ### Getting Started